 Once the tumor was removed, the Youngs met with a radiation oncologist in Fort Worth and learned that radiation was the best course of therapy for Coleson’s type of tumor.
 After consulting with Coleson’s medical team and doing their own research, the Youngs sought care for Coleson at the MD Anderson Proton Therapy Center in Houston.

-“Children with cancer can benefit from proton therapy because it is so targeted,” said Dr. Mary McAleer, assistant professor of Radiation Oncology at MD Anderson and one of the team of pediatric specialists who treats many of the young patients at the Proton Therapy Center.
+“Children with cancer can benefit from proton therapy because it is so targeted,” said Dr. Mary McAleer, assistant professor of Radiation Oncology at MD Anderson.
 “We have the ability to precisely deliver the proton radiation directly to the tumor, which allows us to destroy the cancer but spare normal tissues around it.
-This is especially important in young patients, like Coleson, whose still have a lot of growing and developing to do.”
+This is especially important in young patients, like Coleson, who still have a lot of growing and developing to do.”

 Once back home, Coleson began occupational, physical, developmental and speech therapy – all common after brain surgery.
 He did well and was released from all therapies around the age of 3.

 Nowadays, Coleson is an active elementary school student who loves baseball, singing and remote control cars.